Number of threats against Swiss politicians drops

 Swiss politicians, judges and officials received 669 threats last year, of which 43 were serious, according to the Federal Office of Police (Fedpol).
-This represents 57 fewer reported threats compared to 2017.
+This represents 57 fewer reported threats than in 2017.

 According to its annual report, cited on Saturday by the Schweiz am Wochenende newspaper, Fedpol received three alerts a month from cantonal police forces about officials who had been threatened last year.
 These included people working for the federal authorities, ministers, parliamentarians and prosecutors.